Wayfarers Chapel: Potential relocation

 In May 2025, Wayfarers Chapel announced they were working to secure a new location to rebuild.
 The prospective location is at the Battery Barnes military site near Rancho Palos Verdes City Hall, about 1 mile west of the original location.

 Architecture and design

 As with many of Wright's buildings, the chapel features geometric designs and incorporates the natural landscape into the design.
 Wright departed from the tradition of using masonry in order to "achieve a delicate enclosure that allows the surrounding landscape to define the sacred space".
 In the 1950s, the chapel featured a hanging garden.

-The Wayfarers Chapel is listed in the National Register of Historic Places, and was designated a National Historic Landmark for its architecture and landscaping in 2023.
+The Wayfarers Chapel was listed in the National Register of Historic Places in 2005 and was designated a National Historic Landmark for its architecture and landscaping in 2023.

 In popular culture

 The church was featured in the Fox teen drama television series The O.C., as the site of weddings and funerals.
 It was also featured briefly on the American science fiction television series Sliders, and in an episode of The Rockford Files (season 2, episode 10, "2 Into 5.56 Won't Go").
 In addition, the chapel was part of the final marriage scene in Innerspace, and two episodes in season four of 90210.
 The chapel was featured in one of the final scenes in the 2014 movie Endless Love, as well as being featured in the ABC television series Revenge.
 Clean Bandit's 2018 song "Baby" had its music video's wedding scene filmed at the chapel, and The Fox show, Lucifer.
 Pentatonix's video for the song "Amazing Grace" was filmed at the chapel.

 Celebrities who were married at the church have included Jayne Mansfield and Mickey Hargitay (January 13, 1958) as well as Brian Wilson and Melinda Ledbetter (1995).